nodejs/node/doc/api/buffer.markdown

 * `value` Buffer or String or Number
 * `fromIndex` Number, Optional, Default: 0

 Finds the index within the buffer of the first occurrence of the specified value, starting the search at fromIndex.
 Returns -1 if the value is not found.

+### buf.lastIndexOf(value[, fromIndex])

+* `value` Buffer or String or Number
+* `fromIndex` Number, Optional, Default: 0

+Finds the index within the buffer of the *last* occurrence of the specified value, starting the search at fromIndex.
+Returns -1 if the value is not found.

 ## buffer.INSPECT_MAX_BYTES